aksayushx/stream.me/README.md

 This is my submission repo for the Microsoft Engage Mentorship Program 2021.
 The demo video can be found [here](https://youtu.be/ckGRAKVA1fQ)

-This application has been developed following the agile methodology using react for the frontend part and nodejs for the backend.
+This application has been developed following the Scrum methodology of Agile software development using React for the frontend and nodejs for the backend.
-It has been developed in 3 sprints, each lasting a week.
+It has been developed in 3 sprints, each lasting a little over a week.

 ### Sprint 1
 * Design the UI and the most suitable platforms or frameworks for the development.